Tamschi/mdBook-Ayu-for-GitHub/README.md

 You can use the [Stylus](https://add0n.com/stylus.html) browser extension to use this theme.

-Navigate to TODO after installing one of the extensions and you should see a prompt to install the theme.
+Navigate to <https://raw.githubusercontent.com/Tamschi/mdBook-Ayu-for-GitHub/main/mdBook-GitHub-Ayu.user.css> after installing one of the extensions and you should see a prompt to install the theme.
 Further updates should be available from the list of installed styles.

 ## License